 Logbook loans allow you to borrow up to £2,000 by releasing cash from your car, bike or van.
 Funds can be made available within just a few days and loan terms are typically around 1 to 3 years.

 A logbook loan means that you are temporarily ‘transferring’ your logbook to the lender, so that you can release one large cash sum upfront, but you can continue to drive your vehicle as per usual.
 Your vehicle is used as security and your collateral is at risk if you cannot keep up with repayments.

 For many people, using a logbook loan can be a quick way to access finance, allowing you to borrow between 60% to 80% of your car’s overall market value.
-For customers with bad credit, it offers higher approval rates since your credit score is less important, and the value of your vehicle offer a good form of security to the lender.
+For customers with bad credit, it offers higher approval rates since your credit score is less important, and the value of your vehicle offers a good form of security to the lender.

 My Financial Broker can help you access funds when you need to cover an unexpected expense.
-Brokers often work with a large number of logbook loan companies, helping you get access to the best rates across the market and lender most likely to approve your loan.
+Brokers often work with a large number of logbook loan companies, helping you get access to the best rates across the market and the lender most likely to approve your loan.
 To get an initial quote, click on the apply now button below.

 Logbook loans offer a fast and effective way to access funds, whether it is for emergency purposes, business purposes, paying bills or consolidating debts.
 For some customers who are limited to borrowing due to their credit scores, it offers a way to extract the value from your car and get the finance that you need.
 When compared to the cost of payday loans, it is often considered a less expensive option.

-For borrowing larger sums, such as £25,000 or £50,000, logbook loans allow you access funds perhaps faster than you would through other types of personal loans or commercial business loans.
+For borrowing larger sums, such as £5000, logbook loans allow you access funds perhaps faster than you would through other types of personal loans or commercial business loans.